Lluís Costa: La Laguna Tenerife (2024–2025)

 Costa signed a two year contract with La Laguna Tenerife of the Liga ACB and Basketball Champions League in June 2024.

 Coviran Granada (2025–present)

 Costa returned to Coviran Granada in October 2025, after reaching an agreement to terminate his contract with Tenerife.
+After Granada's relegation at the end of the 2025–26 ACB season, Costa extended his contract to remain for one more season with the team in Primera FEB.

 National team career

 Costa has represented Spain's youth ranks in several international tournaments, winning the 2009 FIBA Europe Under-16 Championship with the U16 Team and earning a bronze medal with the U20 Team in the 2013 FIBA Europe Under-20 Championship.

 Costa has also represented the Catalan national team.